RamassamyM/gosu-space-invaders/README.md

 [Le Wagon Bordeaux](https://www.lewagon.com/fr/bordeaux) 9 weeks bootcamp.
 Thank you guys :)

-Feel free to clone it and of course improve it ; so far it lacks of :
+Feel free to clone it and of course improve it

+## To do

-- [x] animations for hits *DONE*
+- [x] animations for hits
-- a start screen
+- add a start menu screen
+- pause game
-- sounds
+- add sounds
-- game-over
+- game-over logic
+- save best score
-- and it's obviously a very bad game
+- it's obviously a very bad game, fix it

 # Basics